Tūtira Regional Park

 About Tūtira Regional Park

 Nestled under steep, dramatic hills between Napier and Wairoa is Tūtira Regional Park, bordering twin lakes - Tūtira and Waikopiro.
-The park has an important function as a sustainable land use demonstration area and many of the trees were planted by school students, community groups, organisations, and HBRC staff volunteers.
+The park has an important function as a land use demonstration area.
+Many of the trees were planted by school students, community groups, organisations, and HBRC staff volunteers.

 It is also managed for recreation.
-In particular it is a handy camping base for exploring Tūtira-Maungaharuru district's many adventure and recreation opportunities - Boundary Stream Mainland Island and Shine Falls, Lake Opouahi scenic reserve, Tangoio Falls scenic reserve and White Pine Bush are all nearby.
+It is a handy camping base to explore Tūtira-Maungaharuru district's many adventure and recreation opportunities - Boundary Stream Mainland Island and Shine Falls, Lake Opouahi scenic reserve, Tangoio Falls scenic reserve and White Pine Bush are all nearby.

 Across the lake is the historic Guthrie-Smith Trust homestead, education centre and an arboretum of 30,000 trees which is open to the public during summer, November to May ($10 cash per adult).